 For those times that you may not want to get in touch with support, or sit around waiting for the community to respond, RingCentral still has you covered.
 With a sizable list of online resources, from a Youtube channel to their popular blog, or even an entire FAQ wiki with guides a knowledgebase, and a learning center – most problems probably have an answer out there somewhere.

-These resources would also be helpful for anyone less familiar with the system or their network looking to gain some more knowledge on how everything works.
+These resources would also be helpful for anyone less familiar with RingCentral pricing, the RingCentral system or their network looking to gain some more knowledge on how everything works.
 Some blog posts will also offer information on how to take full advantage of the tools you do have at your disposal, and might shed some light on an issue you didn’t even know you were having, or how to really take advantage of your solution.
 With so many options available, RingCentral customer service is a great example of how to establish a solid footprint and make it as easy as possible for a customer or client to get the help they need, as soon as they need it.